NucleaPeon/qt5menugen/README.md

 * This project is affected by https://bugreports.qt.io/browse/QTBUG-38256 on OSX.
 In particular, setting a shortcut to Delete (Qt::Key_Delete/Key_Backspace) or using the StandardKey enum Delete will not work on OSX.
 This is not something this project can **fix**, it will require a workaround or a fix in the Qt 5.3.x fork.
 See https://forum.qt.io/topic/35591/single-key-qaction-shortcuts-don-t-work-on-mac-os-x-qt-5-x for more context.

 * This library contains its own pkgconfig .pc file (and a [pkg]-config.cmake) to allow find_package() to function.
 By default, it will be installed to ``/usr/local/share/pkgconfig`` even on OSX.
 It's possible that OSX expects /usr/lib/pkgconfig, so use ``-DCMAKE_INSTALL_DATAROOTDIR="usr/lib"`` to avoid that.
 If you encounter a bug, please file an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Troubleshooting and Workarounds

+* While testing ``update()`` on OS X 10.6, any menu entries in the target ``.json`` update file will NOT show up in the toolbar.
+The workaround is to have all the toolbar items you want in the main toolbar ``.json`` file for now.
+I will investigate perhaps adding in an objective c file that contains code for dynamically adding in toolbar items using ``NSToolbar``, but that is low priority for now.
+Not sure if this issue appears in later OS X versions or if it's a QT5.3 version issue.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>